Vishal8700/Shielded-penni/README.md

 5. **Tracking:** Users can track the status of their transactions and view transaction history.
 6. **Security Measures:** Users are advised to follow security best practices, such as enabling two-factor authentication and keeping private keys secure.

-**Installation:**
-1. Clone the repository: `git clone https://github.com/yourusername/blockchain-payment-interface.git`
-2. Install dependencies: `npm install` or `yarn install`
-3. Configure environment variables for blockchain node connection and API endpoints.
-4. Run the application locally or deploy it to a server.

-**Contributing:**
-Contributions are welcome!
-Fork the repository, make improvements, and submit pull requests.
-Please adhere to the coding standards and guidelines specified in the project.

-**License:**
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the software as per the terms of the license.

-**Acknowledgments:**
-Special thanks to the developers and contributors of blockchain technologies and libraries used in this project.

-**Contact:**
-For inquiries or support, please contact [email@example.com](mailto:email@example.com).

-**Disclaimer:**
-This project is for educational and informational purposes only.
-It is not intended for use in production environments without thorough testing and security evaluation.
-The developers are not liable for any damages or losses resulting from the use of this software.

 # vue-project